panostriantafyllidis/HNIDS/README.md

 - **Resource Optimization**: Focuses on optimizing computational and memory requirements for efficient operation in resource-constrained environments.
 - **High Accuracy**: Aims to minimize false positives and false negatives while maintaining high detection accuracy.

+## Versioning notes

+### example

+- 1.2.3
+  > 1 expresses version of the Hybrid connection/ensemble of the SIDS+AIDS modules
+  > 2 expresses version of the AIDS module
+  > 3 expresses version of the SIDS module

+Thus : "this is the 1 iteration of the Hybrid System, using the 2nd AIDS and 3rd SIDS module versions"

+This format helped me process multiple approaches during Net-HIDS development , while incorporating different code and features from various sources.

 ## Setup Instructions

 1. Clone the repository: